OCIA Frequently Asked Questions

 How long is the process for someone who is already baptized?

-Is the RCIA like taking a course?
+Is the Order of Christian Initiation of Adults like taking a course?

-No. The RCIA is a process of faith formation, catechesis (teaching of the faith), and spiritual growth.
+No. The OCIA is a process of faith formation, catechesis (teaching of the faith), and spiritual growth.
 While reading/resources will be suggested and recommended, there are no requirements like one might have when taking a formal course.

 What if I have to miss some Tuesday sessions because of family or work commitments or travel?